Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Discussion

-The contribution to the feeder peak of HPs and EVs is significant, as expected.
 It is important to note that these consumption profiles were measured before the introduction of a capacity tariff in the Flanders region on January 2023.
 The capacity tariff ties the distribution costs for residential customers to their average monthly peak consumption.
 It is expected that this incentive will lower the individual customer peaks.

 Injection feeder peaks caused by PV have a similar magnitude than offtake peaks.
 Offtake peaks are higher on average than injection peaks for feeders with EVs, but lower for feeders without EVs.
 The distribution of the injection and offtake feeder peaks show significant overlap.
 We conclude that it is not clear whether in the future the majority of LV feeders will be constrained by offtake or injection.
 This depends on the relative installment speed and sizing of PV installations versus HPs and EVs.
-Consumption behaviour such as EV charging and HP usage also has an influence.
-Consumption behaviour is influenced by policy, such as (possibly time-dependent) energy- and capacity tariffs.
+Consumption behavior such as EV charging and HP usage also has an influence.
+Consumption behavior is influenced by policy, such as (possibly time-dependent) energy- and capacity tariffs.

 Simultaneity of PV is typically expected to be close to 1.
 We find average values between 0.85 (10 connections) and 0.65 (250 connections), which is significantly lower than 1.
-The modelling approach is partly responsible for this.
+The modeling approach is partly responsible for this.
 We draw profiles from the same day for the whole region of Flanders, but the amount of sunshine is locally more correlated.
 Some regions will have more sunshine while other places have less sunshine.
 These profiles are now sampled together, lowering the simultaneity factor for injection.
 This effect also causes and underestimation of the injection peak.
 It is not clear how large this effect is, although we expect it to be minor, as yearly injection peaks often happen on days when it is sunny in the whole of Flanders.

 The morning peak caused by HPs was also found by Protopapadaki et al.~\cite{PROTOPAPADAKI2017268} and Love et al.~\cite{LOVE2017}.
 Our results provide further confirmation of their work.